rust-lang/rfcs/text/0000-default-fields.md

 ## Field Privacy

-Default values for fields are opted into by the `struct` definition, rather than the caller initialising the structure.
-Field privacy doesn't need to be violated to initialise a structure.
+Default values for fields are opted into by the `struct` definition, rather than the caller initialising the `struct`.
+Field privacy doesn't need to be violated to initialise a `struct`.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 Field defaults look similar to functional record updates, but solve different problems.
 New users could be confused by the similarity and be unsure when to use either feature.
 We can easily distinguish the two for new users:

-- If you're in control of the structure definition, you should opt for field defaults.
+- If you're in control of the `struct` definition, you can use field defaults.
-- If you're only initialising structures, you should opt for functional record updates.
+- If you're only initialising `struct`s that don't have defaults or private fields, you can use functional record updates.

-As for constructors, structure literals and builders, we can recommend the following rule of thumb:

-- If your initialiser needs non-constant expressions or various default values can be logically grouped, you should opt for constructor functions.
-- If your initialiser needs non-constant expressions, has many common permutations or is otherwise too complex for structure literals or constructors, then you should opt for builders.
+Field defaults are a tool for producers and functional record updates are a tool for consumers.

 # Drawbacks
 [drawbacks]: #drawbacks